-Increase in exercise is not the only way pet ownership improves overall quality of life.
+An increase in exercise is not the only way pet ownership improves your overall quality of life.
 Pets bringing in more dirt and germs from the outdoors help to boost one’s immune system.
 Pets are similar to probiotics, exposing owners to different types of bacteria.

 The Mental Health Benefits of Pets